bksaechao/LIRI/README.md

   <p>This command is set to read the command defined in the random.txt file.
 By changing the command name and the arist/movie/song, the user can change what this command will output.</p>

 # Bonus
 <p>The GIF below demonstrates the bonus challenge.
-When the movie command is called, the data is populated in the terminal while also logging the information in the log.txt file.</p>
+When the movie command is called, the data is populated in the terminal while also logging the information in the log.txt file.
+In this case, since no title is entered, it is defaulted to Mr. Nobody.</p>
 <img src="images/bonusdemo.gif" alt="bonusGif" height="200" width="500">

 # Technologies